rbowsley/lamplighthelp/source/31-0-1_Steps_to_create_a_campaign.markdown

 ## 10. Interviews

-From this point the process management leaves Lamplight, although you could use the {{comm}}s module if you want to.
+From this point the process management leaves Lamplight, although you could use the {{comm}}s module and templates to make it easier.
 The process and communications typically become more personalised and there's less need for a system.